 How should I use it?

-Since ghee has a higher smoke point than regular butter or cooking oils, it’s a smart alternative for slow-cooking recipes like roasted veggies or high-heat dishes like stir-fry.
+Since ghee butter has a higher smoke point than regular butter or cooking oils, it’s a smart alternative for slow-cooking recipes like roasted veggies or high-heat dishes like stir-fry.
 Thanks to it being pure butterfat, it allows favorite baked goods to bake and brown more evenly.
 Has your homemade hollandaise sauce not turned out quite right in the past?
 Try using ghee in place of the normal butter for a far creamier consistency.
 Using ghee in a recipe will add an even sweeter and nuttier taste to an already-delicious dish.

 Research is still being conducted on the health benefits of ghee.
 But if you have dairy sensitivities and miss the richness that butter provides, incorporating ghee into your cooking might be something to try.